yuezk/GlobalProtect-openconnect/README.md

 >
 > This instruction is for the 2.x version.
 The 1.x version is still available on the [1.x](https://github.com/yuezk/GlobalProtect-openconnect/tree/1.x) branch, you can build it from the source code by following the instructions in the `README.md` file.

+> [!Warning]
+>
+> The client requires `openconnect >= 8.20`, please make sure you have it installed, you can check it with `openconnect --version`.
+> Installing the client from PPA will automatically install the required version of `openconnect`.

 ### Debian/Ubuntu based distributions

 #### Install from PPA